 The Golden Lion property falls within the traditional territories of two aboriginal groups: the Tahltan and Kaska Dena, and to the north of that of a third, the Sekani.
 The closest First Nation is the Kaska Dena community of Kwadacha (Fort Ware), located some 85 kms over the mountains to the east.
-The Company engages with the Tahltan and Kwadacha communities through periodic in-community and/or virtual meetings, employment fairs, contributions to community newsletters and websites, and the hiring of First-Nations linked contractors and band personnel.
+The Company engages with the Tahltan and Kwadacha communities through periodic meetings and presentations, employment fairs, contributions to community newsletters and websites, and the hiring of First-Nations linked contractors and band personnel.